farazdurrani/order-food/README.md

-# restaurant-app-springboot
+# Restaurant Web Application

 This application is a rewrite of [Demo Restaurant Application](https://github.com/farazdurrani/demo-restaurant-webapplication).
 The difference is that former application used MySQL database to persist data.
 And it was hosted on Openshift V2.
 And it was a Spring MVC application deployed on Tomcat 8.
 This application is a Spring boot application that uses embedded tomcat and embedded MariaDB.
 It is hosted on Heroku.

 Original application was written as part of a portfolio build up to land a job in 2015.
+This application was written for a retaurant on Devon Street, Chicago.

 This application has a responsive and mobile first front-end using Bootstrap library.
 It uses JSPs for server side rendering.
 On the back end, it uses Spring MVC, Hibernate as a JPA implementation, and embedded MariaDB to persist data.